FStarLang/PoP-in-FStar/book/pulse/pulse_ghost.rst

 postconditions are not that interesting---such functions can usually be written with regular F* ghost functions.

-Ghost functions are aften used as proof steps to prove equivalences among ``vprops``.
+Ghost functions are often used as proof steps to prove equivalences among ``vprops``.
 We saw a few :ref:`examples of ghost functions before <Pulse_nullable_ref_helpers>`---they are ghost since their implementations are compositions of ``ghost`` functions from the Pulse